Expect Russell Wilson to be back with the Seahawks next season. But after that …

 That’s likely comforting for most fans of the Seahawks, who know a signal caller of Wilson’s caliber has been unmatched in franchise history.
 But personally, I never thought the story was about whether Wilson will be in Seattle next season — it’s about whether he will be in Seattle in his final season.

 Next season may very well decide whether No. 3 will end up in the Emerald City for the long haul.
-His performance may determine whether the Seahawks want to sign him to an extension (one that could again make him the highest-paid QB in the league) — and the team’s performance may determine whether he wants to sign one.
+His performance might determine whether the Seahawks want to sign him to an extension (one that could again make him the highest-paid QB in the league) — and the team’s performance may determine whether he wants to sign one.

 Wilson has said multiple times that he wants three more Super Bowl titles and needs to know that the Seahawks are doing whatever they can to win.
 Of course, him playing well is the most instrumental factor in their success.